 The federal budget deficit will again exceed $1 trillion this fiscal year, the Congressional Budget Office reported today.
 That news is sure to trigger another round of condemnations from politicians and pundits who have a political or ideological interest in pinning these deficits on the domestic spending policies of President Barack Obama.buy valium without prescription

-Unfortunately for them, today’s report—along with dozens of other similar CBO reports in recent years—actually proves the opposite—that the current deficit is overwhelmingly the result of two factors: events that occurred before President Obama took office and tax cuts.ativan online pharmacy
+Unfortunately for them, today’s report—along with dozens of other similar CBO reports in recent years—actually proves the opposite—that the current deficit is overwhelmingly the result of two factors: events that occurred before President Obama took office and tax cuts.buy xanax online

 In fact, higher spending under Obama accounts for less than 20 percent of this year’s deficit, and nearly half of that was additional defense spending—not domestic spending.
 Bottom line: The narrative that an “Obama spending spree” caused our deficit problem is utterly false.

-It should surprise no one that Mitch McConnell and the Republican Party don’t understand these fiscal facts, after all, they are the ones who led the country toward economic collapse.buy valium online
+It should surprise no one that Mitch McConnell and the Republican Party don’t understand these fiscal facts, after all, they are the ones who led the country toward economic collapse.tramadol online pharmacy

 Claiming stuff is easy, and Mitch is pretty good at it.
 But again, he’s wrong: